fongc123/notes/Kubernetes/Pod.md

 The command `kubectl delete pod <POD_NAME>` is used to delete a pod.
 The `delete` command can be applied to other Kubernetes components.

 The pod can be updated with the command `kubectl edit pod <POD_NAME>`.
-Alternatively, given that the configuration file has been changed, a pod can be updated with the command `kubectl replace -f <FILENAME>.yml` or `kubectl apply -f <FILENAME>.yml`.
+Alternatively, given that the configuration file has been changed, a pod can be updated with the command `kubectl replace -f <FILENAME>.yml`.
+The command `kubectl apply -f <FILENAME>.yml` will only work if the pod was previously created with `apply` as well (*a last applied configuration exists*).

+Below are some other useful options.
+- `--force`: force the operation
+- `--watch`: watch for any changes